soundpress/RulesOfNYC/docs/c03/index.rst

       B. May 15 of the first odd numbered year that is at least two years after the date such revocable consent is issued or renewed if the last digit of the license number of such sidewalk café is an odd number.

-   2. The grant during the same calendar year of a license to operate an enclosed sidewalk café license as the year in which the revocable consent to operate such enclosed sidewalk café is granted shall be for a term that expires in the same year in which such revocable consent expires in accordance with paragraph 1 of this subdivision.
+   2. The grant during the same calendar year of a license to operate an enclosed sidewalk café license as the year in which the revocable consent to operate such enclosed sidewalk cafe is granted shall be for a term that expires in the same year in which such revocable consent expires in accordance with paragraph 1 of this subdivision.

    3. The licenses that are renewed thereafter shall be for two year terms that expire on the day in the month in the second calendar year of such term as specified in paragraph 1 of this subdivision.